Can Language Models Reason about Individualistic Human Values and Preferences?: Training Models to Capture Patterns and Dynamics of Individualistic Values

-\textbf{Individuals with similar value demonstration trajectories are informative for predicting a new individual's value choices.} Statistics-based baselines all have Oracle access to the data of all individuals.
-Searching and aggregating value choices of similar individuals offers strong predictive power in facing the value choices of new individuals, especially when we aggregate opinions of a cluster of individuals with similar value judgment trajectories, as shown by \texttt{[Resemble (top cluster)]}.
-These statistics-based baselines all substantially outperform all zero-shot LM-based baselines.
-This result highlights that off-the-shelf LMs risk guessing individual value choices without explicitly teaching.
-However, notably, \texttt{[probe=p+r,demo=mix:200,N=1600]}, the best-performing \finetuneshort (67.67) beats \texttt{[Resemble (top cluster)]} (66.60) despite it has only seen demonstration sequences from 1.6K individuals per question, rather than the entirety of 92K individuals as for statistics-based baselines.
-This shows a relative sample efficiency and stronger generalizability of employing LMs for capturing individual value patterns.
+\paragraph{Similar value demonstration trajectories can help predict an individual's value choices.} Statistics-based baselines rely on oracle access to data from all individuals, allowing for strong predictive power by aggregating value choices from similar individuals, as demonstrated by \texttt{[Resemble (top cluster)]}.
+These baselines significantly outperform zero-shot LM-based approaches, which risk guessing individual value choices without explicit teaching.
+However, the best-performing trained model, \texttt{[probe=p+r,demo=mix:200,N=1600]} (67.67), outperforms \texttt{[Resemble (top cluster)]} (66.60), despite using data from only 1.6K individuals per question---substantially fewer than the 92K used by statistics-based baselines.
+When compared against a statistics-based baseline using the same 1.6K randomly sampled individuals, the trained model achieves a significantly higher accuracy (67.67 vs. 62.38).
+This shows the superior sample efficiency and generalizability of LMs in capturing individual value patterns.